 Private memorial services will be held at a later date.
 Styninger Funeral Home in Nashville, Illinois assisted with arrangements.
 Online condolences may be offered on their website at www.styningerfuneralhomes.com.

-To plant a tree in memory of Mike D. Bruno, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mike D. Bruno, please visit our floral store.